Public-Sample/blog-backend/README.md

 - Sorting/filter/pagination on backend api endpoints
 - Browser compatiblity testing
 - Add documentation generator, eg swagger (works well with JSON Schema)
+- Currently the user particulars in the UI is just a userId whereas the would typically be a full name or email address.
+This detail should either be captured and managed via cognito user pools, within the app as a document in the db, or both.
+Though only one should be used as a source of truth.
+- Styling, css and image usage on the frontend

 #### Done Differently
 - Use an alternative document database